Loan/Lease Payoff Coverage

 When an insurance policy is terminated or cancelled, and a replacement policy has not been obtained.

-the term given to a legacy that givers one of 2 to more things and doesn’t specify the one.
+the term given to a will that leaves all of his assets to one or more people mentioned in the will.

 This site contains general legal information but does not constitute professional legal advice for your particular situation.
 The Law Dictionary is not a law firm, and this page does not create an attorney-client or legal adviser relationship.
 If you have specific questions, please consult a qualified attorney licensed in your jurisdiction.